pachyderm/pachyderm/examples/word_count/README.md

 ```shell
 $ make wordcount
 ```
-or create the entry repo `urls` and add the Wikipedia file:
+or create the entry repo `urls`, add the Wikipedia file:
 ```shell
 $	pachctl create repo urls
 $	cd data && pachctl put file urls@master -f Wikipedia
 ```
 The input data [`Wikipedia`](./data/Wikipedia) contains 2 URLs refering to 2 Wikipedia pages.

-then create your 3 pipelines:
+... then create your 3 pipelines:
 ```shell
 $	pachctl create pipeline -f pipelines/scraper.json
 $	pachctl create pipeline -f pipelines/map.json
 $	pachctl create pipeline -f pipelines/reduce.json
 ```

-The entry repository of your 3 pipelines already contains data to process.
+The entry repository of the first pipeline already contains data to process.
-Therefore, the pipelines creation will trigger a list of 3 jobs (the 4th is related to the use of [build pipelines](https://docs.pachyderm.com/latest/how-tos/developer-workflow/build-pipelines/) in `map.json`).
+Therefore, the pipeline creation will trigger a list of 3 jobs.

 You should be able to see your jobs running:
 ```shell